BRkavin/BikeService/README.md

   - City: Gobi

 You can add more owners in the `Login.jsx` file in the owners array.

-### 3. Customer Flow

-- Customers need to register if they don't have an account, or log in if they do.
-- Customers can view their profile and bookings.
-- After logging in, customers can see the services available at their city's workstation.
-- Customers can send messages or queries through the contact us footer.
-- Clicking "View Details" on a service redirects to the `ServiceDetails` page.
-- On the `ServiceDetails` page, customers can see complete details of the service and click "Book Now," which prompts OTP verification sent to their registered mobile number.
-- OTP is sent via Twilio.
-Follow these steps to set up Twilio:

 ### 3. Database Schemas